-Learn when Flow Migrator emits native database actions and when complex queries still need review.
+Learn when Flow Migrator emits native database actions and when SQL, MySQL, OLE DB, AS400, or Nintex Tables patterns still need review.

 Database-backed workflows need connector-family decisions that are safe, predictable, and honest.
-These guides explain the routing rule and the current limits.
+These guides explain SQL Server, MySQL, OLE DB/ODBC, AS400-style queries, Nintex Tables, gateway dependencies, and the current limits.

 When DB2 actions are native vs manual review